GabrieleSipio/Notes/Advanced-Software-Engineering/ASE.md

 **Check out also the summaries: [short](summaries/ASE_summaries_1819_original.pdf) and [extended](summaries/ASE_summaries_1819_extended.pdf).**

 ## Microservices

-### Which are the main characteristics of microservice-based architectures?

 First, let us introduce a view of a typical enterprise application.